philipturner/transimpedance-amplifier/README.md

 Next, I will clear up the confusion about the comparator chip.
 If I get that figured out, it would also be nice to clear up the confusion about ESD protection and specify all relevant purchase links.

 Both comparator variants have the same specifications.
 I decided on the LM311-N variant, with the LM311N/NOPB orderable number.
 I will purchase it from DigiKey.

+---

+I am reading this article to get a more accurate understanding of static electricity: https://pubs.acs.org/doi/10.1021/acs.nanolett.4c03656